ITBP rescues two trekkers stranded for over 48 hours in Uttarakhand | Business

 - India

-Two trekkers from Uttar Pradesh who were stranded for over 48 hours during an expedition in the Pithoragarh district of Uttarakhand have been rescued by a team of the ITBP, a senior officer said on Wednesday.
+Two trekkers from Uttar Pradesh, stranded for over 48 hours during an expedition in the Pithoragarh district of Uttarakhand, were rescued by ITBP climbers on Wednesday, a senior officer said.

-The duo got stranded near Birthi fall in Munsiyari, away from the seven-km-long trekking route, and somehow managed to call for help from their phone, an Indo-Tibetan Border Police (ITBP) spokesperson said.
+The duo got stranded near Birthi fall in Munsiyari, away from the seven-km-long trekking route, and somehow managed to call for help from their phone, an Indo-Tibetan Border Police (ITBP) spokesperson said here.

 The 14th battalion of the ITBP stationed in the area was alerted by the authorities and two teams were dispatched for the rescue operation, he said.

-One of the teams intercepted the climbers on Tuesday night near the Birthi fall area, he said.
+One of the teams located the climbers on Tuesday night near the Birthi fall area and after providing water and food to the dehydrated and weak trekkers, they started their descent on foot, he said.

-The trekkers were dehydrated and hungry and the ITBP teams provided them with food and water, the senior officer said.

-''The rescue operation is still on.
-The rescue team tried to call a helicopter but due to the steep gradient, forest, and weather hazards, it was not possible to airlift them,'' he said.
+''The trekkers who hail from the Bareilly district of Uttar Pradesh were finally brought down by evening.
+They have been admitted to a local hospital,'' he said.
+The ITBP team tried to call a helicopter but due to steep gradient, forest and weather hazards, it was not possible to airlift the trekkers, the officer said.

-The team is in the process of taking the trekkers to safety through the land route, the spokesperson said.
+The paramilitary force is deployed in the state as part of guarding the India-China Line of Actual Control (LAC).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)